OWS/commonmark-sup-sub-extensions/README.md

 This library adds support of superscript and subscript (`<sup>` and `<sub>` HTML tags) to [league/commonmark](https://github.com/thephpleague/commonmark).

+## Versions compatibility

+* 1.x is compatible with league/commonmark 0.17.x and 0.18.x
+* 2.x will be compatible with league/commonmark 1.x

 ## Installation

 This project can be installed via [Composer]: